Reading Time: 15 minutes

-I have always loved kustom cars and bikes, and you can see my VW that I built at the top of this article.
-I attended many NSRA shows growing up in England, and remember walking around the chopped Ford Pops with Rover V8’s, Jaguar IRS and airbrushed Vans of the early 1980s.
-This eventually led me to start building my own plastic scale model kits and discovering some famous American ‘CustomiZers’.
+I have always been interested in kustom cars and motorcycles, and you can see my VW that I built at the top of this article.
+Growing up in England, I went to many NSRA shows and remember walking around the chopped Ford Pops with Rover V8s, Jaguar IRS, and airbrushed Vans of the early 1980s.
+This eventually led to me building my own plastic scale model kits and discovering some well-known American ‘CustomiZers.’

-Ed “Big Daddy” Roth was an artist and illustrator from California who is one of the most influential figures in Hot Rod and Kustom Kulture.
-His almost Dalí-esque in his approach to Kustom car designs and building techniques is legendary.
-Ed was an expert in the use of plaster of Paris used for creating moulding plugs/bucks for his sculptural fibreglass vehicles.
-He is also known for his iconic drawings and illustrations and also for his custom spray and airbrush painting work on t-shirts, bikes ‘n trikes and cars.
-He also created the famous hot rod character Rat Fink.
+Ed “Big Daddy” Roth was a California-based artist and illustrator who was a key figure in Hot Rod and Kustom Kulture.
+His approach to kustom car designs and building techniques is almost Dalí-esque.
+Ed was a unconventional genius in the use of plaster of Paris, which he used to create moulding plugs/bucks for his sculptural fibreglass vehicles.
+He is also well-known for his iconic drawings and illustrations, as well as his custom spray and airbrush painting work on t-shirts, bikes and trikes, and automobiles.
+He also created Rat Fink, the well-known hot rod character.

-To this day his legacy lives on.
-T-Shirts adorned with his images are worn all over the world.
-Roth’s influence; along with many other equally important individuals from the period, such as, George Barris, Kenny Howard (Von Dutch), Dean Jeffries, continue to be some of many ‘go to’ reference points for new projects and builds.
+His legacy lives on to this day.
+T-shirts with his images can be found all over the world.
+Roth’s influence, along with that of many other equally important individuals from the period, such as George Barris, Kenny Howard (Von Dutch), Dean Jeffries, continue to be a ‘go to’ reference points for many new projects and builds in the kustom world.

 8. Grayson Perry

-Known for his flamboyant style and willingness to break societal conventions, Grayson Perry is also one of the most successful artists working in Britain today.
-Even though I studied Ceramics at University, during the early 1990s, and pre internet days, I only became aware of Grayson’s work towards the end of my course.
+Grayson Perry is one of the most successful artists working in Britain today, known for his flamboyant style and willingness to break societal conventions.
+Despite the fact that I studied Ceramics at university in the early 1990s, before the internet, I only became aware of Grayson’s work near the end of my course.

-I love looking at Grayson’s classic earthenware ‘Grecian-like’ urns, and consider him an inspiration and influence on my work.
-If you’ve never seen his ceramics or tapestries, do yourself a favour and look them up, his work is absolutely incredible.
-I enjoy listening to his observations and musings, he also did a fantastic TV show, first broadcast in 2020, called ‘Grayson’s Art Club’.
+Grayson’s classic earthenware ‘Grecian-like’ urns fascinate me, and I consider him an inspiration and influence on my work.
+If you have not seen his ceramics or tapestries, do yourself a favour and look them up; his work is breathtaking.
+I enjoy listening to his observations and musings; he also has a fantastic TV show called ‘Grayson’s Art Club,’.

-I hope this blog, at the very least, has provided you with an overview of some of my influences on both myself and my work.
-I honestly urge you to discover and learn more about some of these creative people, particularly if you have never heard of them before.
+At the very least, I hope this blog has given you an overview of some of my influences on both myself and my work.
+I sincerely encourage you to learn more about some of these creative individuals, especially if you have never heard of them before.

-Finally, don’t forget when you either look at or decide to purchase an artwork, you are also acquiring the subconscious influence of others, mixed in with the unconscious of the artist themselves.
+Finally, keep in mind that when you look at or decide to buy an artwork, you are also acquiring the subconscious influence of others, mixed in with the artist’s unconscious.

-As you can see, here at Ren Creative Works I specialise in artwork that derives ideas, style, and taste from a broad and diverse range of sources.
-If you are interested in what I’ve said in this article contact me today to learn what I can do for you.
+As you can see, I specialise in artwork that draws ideas, style, and taste from a wide variety of sources.
+If you are interested in what I have said in this article, please contact me right away to find out what I can do for you.